thoughtspot/dev-workshop/index.md

 This workshop is designed to introduce developers to ThoughtSpot Everywhere, how to embed analytics into React-based webapps, and use the Visual Embed SDK to interact with platform events.

 ### What you will learn:
-The workshop is broken into 2 parts, with the learning objectives as follows:
+The workshop is broken into 2 parts.
+Total duration is approximately 2hrs, with each step building off the last.
+You don't need to complete everything in a single sitting, but you do need to complete steps in chronological order.

+You will learn:

 #### Part 1: Low Code Development
 - How to create search, visualizations, and liveboards to analyze data